-My scientific interests include topics from different fields: information science, spatial information science, mathematics, physics and philosophy of science.
+My scientific interests include topics from different fields: information science, spatial information science, mathematics, physics, data visualization, cognitive science, and philosophy of science.
 This plurality has highly influenced my way of thinking and allows me to carry over methods between different fields of science.
 I am interested in finding answers to the following questions:

 Which properties have space and time, and how do they impact spatial information?

-Space and time have a simple and uniform physical structure, also influencing spatial information.
+Space and time have a simple and uniform physical structure, amongst others influencing spatial information.
 How can we detect such a structure in spatial information?
 How can we model spatial information?

 How can we formalize social and physical processes simultaneously in space and time?